Skip to the content

 Free French activities, virtual visits, and more

-Virtual museum visits in French
+Virtual monument and museum visits in French

-Many museums and historical sites offer free online virtual visits.
+Many French museums and historical sites offer free online virtual visits.
 Set the language to French and practice your vocabulary and reading skills (not to mention learn a few new words along the way) while you explore.
 You can find a list of some museums and monuments offering virtual visits, or do an online search with the name of the place that interests you, followed by “visite virtuelle”.

 Free online French books, music, conferences, podcasts, and more, from the BNF (Bibliothèque nationale de France)